Sri Lanka denounces war deaths, houses Iran sailors

 "Our approach is that every life is as precious as our own," Sri Lanka's President Anura Kumara Dissanayake wrote on X, and urged peace after the Israeli-US campaign led to Iranian retaliatory strikes.

-Thirty-two sailors were rescued by the Sri Lanka Navy and were being treated at a hospital in the southern port city of Galle.
+Thirty-two sailors were rescued by the Sri Lankan Navy and were being treated at a hospital in the southern port city of Galle.

 Wednesday's attack was the first military strike far outside the Middle East since the United States and Israel launched their war on Iran.